vlixplatform/VlixHttpServer/README.md

-## Embedding in your project / Consuming DLL
+## Embedding in your project / Consuming the DLL

 Install the [VlixHttpServer Package](https://www.nuget.org/packages/VlixHttpServer/) via Nuget: